apoorvagnihotri/big-little-net/README.md

 - [x] Debug Issues
 - [x] Check correctness
 - [x] Added basic tests
+- [ ] Add Nesterov SDG with Cosine LR Scheduler to the runner code
 - [ ] Run the models on GPUs
 - [ ] Testing the reproducibility